 The Original Rainbow Cone is a local summer staple.
 The Chicago-born creation is a mile-high ice cream cone stacked with five signature flavors: chocolate, strawberry, Palmer House (vanilla with walnuts and cherries), pistachio, and orange sherbet.
 The family-owned business still uses the original recipe that was first served in 1926.
 9233 S. Western Avenue and 600 E. Grand Ave. at Navy Pier

 It’s impossible to walk by The Fudge Pot and not want to pop inside.
 The front window display, which looks out over charming Wells Street in the Old Town neighborhood, is piled high with homemade fudge, caramel apples, butter toffee, and chocolate-dipped strawberries, all made from scratch.
 The tiny shop specializes in molded chocolates that come in an array of shapes: the Eiffel tower, dinosaurs, classic cars, cellphones, vinyl records, and beyond.
 1532 N. Wells St.

 Travel the world through chocolate at Vosges Haut-Chocolat.
 This luxury sweets maker is known for their exotic ingredients sourced from all over the globe, like Sri Lankan coconut ash, Hungarian paprika, Fijian ginger, and Ghanaian cocoa nibs.
 Stop by their chic boutiques to pick up a box of truffles or a couple chocolate bars, all in their signature royal purple packaging.
-951 W. Armitage Ave., 520 N. Michigan Ave., and O’Hare International Airport.
+520 N. Michigan Ave. and O’Hare International Airport.

 Windy City Sweets